-But even if you don’t have a cardiovascular health concern, sticking to a heart friendly diet is important, since it can reduce the risk of heart disease in the future.
+But even if you don’t have a cardiovascular health concern, sticking to a heart-friendly diet is important, since it can reduce the risk of heart disease in the future.
 Many foods can help keep your heart at its best.
-Some help lower your blood pressure.
+Some help to lower your blood pressure.
 Others keep your cholesterol in line.
-So add these items to your shopping cart if you want to follow a heart friendly diet.
+So add these items to your shopping cart if you want to follow a heart-friendly diet.

 Eat colorful food

 Eating a rainbow of foods is a great way to ensure you’re getting a variety of vitamins and minerals — different antioxidants create the different colors in fruits and veggies.
 For example, yellow or orange food contain a variety of carotenoids, an antioxidant that reduces your risk of developing cancer.

 Green vegetables are high in lutein, which keeps your vision sharp and clear.
 Red foods are reloaded with lycopene, shown to possibly protect against cancer and heart disease.
 White foods like cauliflower also have a lot to offer nutritionally, cauliflower has cancer-fighting properties.
 Potatoes are a good source of vitamin C and potassium — just make sure to eat the brown skin for its fiber content to follow a heart-friendly diet.